Rod995/Battletech/README.md

 # Battletech
 Battletech Megamod for C:DDA.
-Buildings have had help from Chaosvolt.
+Buildings have had """help""" from Chaosvolt.

 ## How do I add the mod to the Launcher?
 In your launcher folder, go to the data/mods.json file.